 How to visualize your business processes in JIRA 7

-Business teams adopting JIRA 7 can learn a lot from the developers who have gotten so much out of it, especially when it comes to visual communication and diagramming.
-In this guest post from Lucidchart, learn how business teams can follow that lead.
+Business teams adopting JIRA 7 can learn a lot from the developers who have gotten so much out of it.

 Simply put, JIRA is the best project-tracking tool available.
 And with the release of JIRA Core and JIRA Service Desk, it’s no longer just for programmers.

 Still, business teams who adopt JIRA can learn a lot from the developers who have gotten so much out of it.
 One particular area in which these IT professionals have excelled is visual communication, specifically diagramming.

 Business teams can and should follow this lead.
 A good diagram can replace a wall of text, saving time and eliminating costly misunderstandings.
 It can also help you spot unexpected opportunities to improve.

 For instance, when the marketing team here at Lucid Software recently realized we needed to keep better track of the automated emails we send to our users, we quickly put together a simple diagram to help us get the big picture.